Hierarchical Clustering

 Hierarchical clustering

 Hierarchical clustering involves creating a hierarchy of clusters.
 Representing data objects in the form of a hierarchy is useful for data summarization and visualization.
-For example, consider we want to organize the people in an organization into major groups such as executives, managers, and staff.
-We can further partition these above into smaller sub-groups.
+For example, consider that we want to organize the people in an organization into major groups such as executives, managers, and staff.
+We can further partition the above into smaller sub-groups.
 This is the basic idea of hierarchical clustering.

 Agglomerative hierarchical clustering